Ashutosh-510/React-Appointment-Booking-website/README.md

 ## Features

-- User Authentication: Secure login and registration for users.
+- **User Authentication**: Secure login and registration for users.
 - **Real-Time Booking**: Allows users to view available time slots and book appointments.
 - **Dashboard**: Admin dashboard to view and manage bookings.
 - **Responsive Design**: Optimized for mobile and desktop views.